ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-rest-api-mediatypes.md

 and to Darrel Miller and Rich Salz for their support during the adoption phase.

-In addition to the people above, this document owes a lot to the extensive discussion inside and outside the HTTPAPI workgroup, including Eemeli Aro and Ingy dot Net.
+In addition to the people above, this document owes a lot to the extensive discussion inside and outside the HTTPAPI workgroup.

 # FAQ
 {: numbered="false"}

 Q: Why this document?
-:  After all these years, we still lack a proper media-type for yaml.
+:  After all these years, we still lack a proper media-type for YAML.
    This has some security implications too
    (eg. wrt on identifying parsers or treat downloads)